 Maple City real estate is some of the most expensive in Michigan, although Maple City house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Maple City is generally considered to be a blue-collar town.
-38.04% of the Maple City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Maple City, you'll notice that it is more blue-collar than most other communities in America.
+38.04% of Maple City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Maple City is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Maple City who work in teaching (20.65%), food service (13.04%), and office and administrative support (10.87%).

 Compared to the rest of the country, citizens of Maple City spend much less time in their cars: on average, their commute to work is only 17.71 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Maple City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Maple City doesn't have a public transportation system that people use for their commute.

 The education level of Maple City citizens is a little higher than the average for US cities and towns: 23.77% of adults in Maple City have at least a bachelor's degree.